ExpediaGroup/graphql-component/README.md

 ```

 This will keep from leaking unintended surface area.
 But you can still delegate calls to the component's schema to enable it from the API you do expose.

-### proxyImportedResolvers

-When importing a component's resolvers, the default behavior is to replace the resolver with a function that executes a graphql query against the imported component for that field.

-This allows components to compose together without accidentally potentially re-running type resolvers.

-To disable this functionality (if you are never calling a sub-component's `execute` function), set to `false`.

 ### Data Source support